BrooklinJazz/elixir_newbie_website_v2/priv/academy_content/reading/advanced_pattern_matching.md

 MessageNestedIfExample.send(%{is_admin: true}, "")
 ```

-Nested `if` statements are generally a cue that we should consider an alternative implementation.
+Nested `if` statements are generally a clue that we should consider an alternative implementation.

 Let's see how we could solve this problem with pattern matching.